-The Creative commons-licenses (latest version 4.0) have become a standard for open publishing and determining the subsequent use of an open access work.
-In CC-licensing the copyrights of the work remain with the author.
+The Creative Commons licenses (CC licenses) have become a standard for open publishing and determining the subsequent use of an open access work.
+In CC licensing (latest version 4.0) the copyright of the work remain with the author.
 For open software there are also MIT- and GNU-GPL-licenses, among others.
-In all cases of sharing and determining the subsequent use, the following rule applies: If a natural person in the interview material can be identified, the person should be anonymized before sharing.
+In all cases of sharing and determining the subsequent use, the following rule applies: If material includes sensitive or confidential data or personal data that can be connected to certain person without a purpose, the data must be anonymized before sharing.

-In general, the University of Helsinki recommends CC BY -license for sharing publications, unless there are other recommendations by the publisher.
+In general, the University of Helsinki recommends CC BY license for sharing publications, unless there are other recommendations by the publisher.
 You can find out about the different licensing policies on the journal’s or publisher’s websites.
-Note that once you have chosen a license you cannot change it any longer.
+Note that once you have chosen a license you cannot change it in the very same version of the work.

-In Self-archival (the Tuhat-database) you can choose the license for your articles and other research documents in the archival form, part “Upload an electronic version > Access to electronic version > License (see the picture on the left).
+In Self-archival (the Tuhat-database, University of Helsinki Research Portal) you can choose the license for your articles and other research documents in the archival form, part “Upload an electronic version > Access to electronic version > License (see the picture on the left).

 Research data and Source Code

-Sharing source code is a more complicated issue.
-It is recommended to read up on different licenses used with source codes (for example, Morin, Andrew, Urban, Jennifer & Sliz, Piotr, A Quick Guide to Software licensing for the Scientist-Programmer.
-PLoS Comput Biol 8(7): e1002598. and then to choose a suitable license for the source code in question.
-After this, it is advisable to clear the ownership of the code from Research services or by contacting firstname.lastname@example.org.
+Sharing source code is a more complicated thing.
+It is recommended to read about different licenses used with source codes and make the choice of the suitable license for source code after this.
+It is advisable to clear the ownership of the code from Research services or by contacting email@example.com.

 CC BY is the most popular license for open publishing.
-The license requires that others who use your work in any way must give you credit the way you request, but they can share your work and modify it freely.
-The text can also be translated.
-The CC BY –license enables maximum distribution, long-term preservation independent of publishers and utilization for digital research such as data mining.
-The use of the license is also recommended by the University of Helsinki Principles of Open Publishing, by Open Science and Research –iniative of the Ministry of Education and Culture and by several funding institutions, such as Horizon 2020 –iniative of European Commission.
-It is also used by many publishers, such as Springer.
+The license requires that others who use your work must give you credit the way you request, but they can share your work and modify it freely, eg. text can be translated.
+Nevertheless, all modifications must be indicated and there has to be a link or reference to the original work.
+The CC BY license enables maximum distribution, long-term preservation independent of publishers and utilization for digital research such as data mining.
+The use of the license is also recommended by the University of Helsinki Principles of Open Publishing and the consortium of research funders cOAlition S. CC BY is also used by many publishers, such as Springer.

-CC BY-NC –license is highly problematic, because it is difficult to determine commercial usage.
-For example, sharing a certain diagram from a certain work in a commercial social media platform or repositories such as Academia.edu and Research Gate can be seen as commercial usage.
+CC BY-NC license is highly problematic, because it is difficult to determine commercial usage.
+For example, sharing a certain diagram from a certain work on a for-profit social media platform or repositories, such as Academia.edu and Research Gate, can be seen as commercial usage.
+It may also restrict research collaboration with companies and material can not be used in commercial studying programs.
 Therefore this license limits open publishing considerably both in commercial as well as non-commercial contexts.
 Consequently, using this license is not recommended.
-See also https://wiki.creativecommons.org/wiki/Defining_Noncommercial

 CC BY Attribution

 The work can be copied, distributed, performed and modified freely, also for commercial purposes.
-The name of the author must always be mentioned properly and the name, photo or logo of the author cannot be changed.
+The name of the author must always be mentioned properly and the name, photo or logo of the author cannot be changed and all changes have to be indicated.
 CC BY is the most popular license for open publishing and it is extremely effective in reaching a lot of readers or wider public.
-For example, material shared with CC BY –license can be used in teaching, provided that the author is named.

 CC BY-SA Attribution ShareAlike